apache/cassandra-harry/README.md

   * Harry shouldn't rely on java-driver for query generation
   * Exhaustive checker shouold use more precise information from data tracker, not just watermarks
-  * Decesion-making about _when_ we visit partitions and/or rows should be improved
+  * Decision-making about _when_ we visit partitions and/or rows should be improved

 This list of improvements is incomplete, and should only give the reader a rough idea about the state of the project.
 Main goal for the initial release was to make it